 If you’re close to your due date, check to make sure your hospital or birthing center is not in the mandatory evacuation zone.
 If it is located close to the fires, the staff and patients there may be asked to evacuate, and you may need to deliver at a different hospital.
 Knowing this information before you go into labor will reduce any unnecessary stress.

-Q: What other steps can I take to minimize my exposure to smoke from a local fire?
+Q: What other steps can I take to minimize my exposure to smoke from a fire?

 Stay indoors when possible, and keep your windows and doors closed.
 If available, an air purifier can help with indoor air quality.
 If you have to drive somewhere, keep your windows rolled up and use the air conditioner to stay cool.
 If your car has a button that recirculates air internally, make sure it is turned on.
-Women who must venture outdoors may also consider purchasing a special face mask (called a N95 particulate respirator) that filters out harmful particulate matter.
-This mask should only be used under the direction of your healthcare provider.
-These are sold at many hardware stores and pharmacies, and can help minimize irritation from the smoke to your nose, throat, and lungs.
+Pregnant people who must venture outdoors may also consider wearing a mask.
+Although any protection is helpful, a N95 particulate respirator works best to filter out harmful particulate matter.

 Q. I’m breastfeeding and I’m concerned about the wildfires in my area

 Breastfeeding moms can also face challenges of their own when they have to evacuate their homes.
 When possible, follow the steps outlined above to reduce exposure to the wildfire smoke for both you and baby.